What is a Continuum of Care?

 Who is the Fredericksburg Regional Continuum of Care?

-The Fredericksburg Regional Continuum of Care (FRCoC) is the network of community organizations working together to prevent and end homelessness within the Fredericksburg region.
-The FRCoC is led and staffed by the George Washington Regional Commission and serves the City of Fredericksburg and the counties of Caroline, King George, Spotsylvania, and Stafford.
+The Fredericksburg Regional CoC is the network of community organizations working together to prevent and end homelessness within the Fredericksburg region.
+The CoC is led and staffed by the George Washington Regional Commission and serves the City of Fredericksburg and the counties of Caroline, King George, Spotsylvania, and Stafford.